ben-marlin/HelloWorld/src/README.md

 Now, save your file by hitting Control-S or Command-S or File > Save.
 While VSCode will save your file before you run it, you should get in the habit of saving it manually, too.

 Now, go to the `Source Control` icon on the left (three dots and a forked path with a number over it).
 Click in the field that says `Message` and type a short suggestion of where you are in the project (probably "finished!").

+ **Before** you click the button, you have to "stage changes".
+Hover your mouse over the line that says Changes.
+You should get icons that look like a page with + and - on it, a hook with an arrow end, and a plus.
+Click the +.
+Continue to each of the lines below it: most will give you a minus where the plus was above.
+If there are any + marks, click them.

 Now, click on the button that says `Commit`.
 You should get a pop-up with the option `Save All & Commit Changes`.
 This will save your changes to the repo online.

 ## Committing